Which governments impose SIM-card registration laws to collect data on their citizens_

 In China, SIM-card registration is combined with real-name registration for online accounts and services.
 When you sign up for a social media account or chat app, for example, you’re required to provide your real name and phone number.
 In combination with SIM-card registration, the policy prevents anyone from making anonymous accounts online or communicating in secret.

-Furthermore, Qatar faced controversy during the 2022 World Cup for mobile phone tracking through apps as well as the possibility that they could track SIM cards.
+Qatar faced controversy during the 2022 World Cup for mobile phone tracking through apps, as well as the possibility that authorities could track SIM cards.
 The country introduced new rules for football fans, making it much easier for them to obtain SIM cards.
-However, news outlets questioned the likelihood that phones were being tracked through IMEI numbers, SIM cards, and apps used on the phone.
+However, news outlets questioned whether authorities tracked app users through IMEI numbers, SIM cards, and apps used on the phone.

-Some experts also suggest that mandatory registration for SIM cards only seeks to fuel their illicit use.
-It creates the need for a black market as people want to communicate anonymously and it also encourages identity fraud as people try to evade the system.
+Some experts suggest that mandatory registration for SIM cards only seeks to fuel their illicit use.
+It creates the need for a black market as people want to communicate anonymously, and it also encourages identity fraud as people try to evade the system.

 Identity theft is also a threat to this system.
-Criminals might have little trouble finding someone else’s photo and other information required to sign up for a new SIM.
-This could cause a lot of trouble for the victim with little consequence for the impersonator.
+Criminals have little trouble finding someone else’s photo and other information required to sign up for a new SIM.
+Fraudulent SIM card registration could cause a lot of trouble for the victim with little consequence for the impersonator.

 Methodology